-In 2013, the Company adopted a Company officers' compensation policy pursuant to Amendment No. 20 to the Companies Law.
-For details see Section 4.5.2 in Chapter D of this Periodic Report.
+In 2013, the Company adopted a Company officers' Compensation Policy pursuant to Amendment No. 20 to the Companies Law.
+In October 2016 the Company revised and reapproved the Compensation Policy, in accordance with the requirements of the law.
+For details see section 4.5.2 in Chapter D of this Periodic Report.

-For details on the terms of employment of the Company's senior officers, see Section 4.5 in Chapter D of this Periodic Report.
+For details on the terms of employment of the Company's senior officers, see section 4.5 in Chapter D of this Periodic Report.

-1.15.5 The Company's investment in training and practice
+1.15.5 The Company's investment in training and instruction